0jump/personal-website/Documentation/TaskPermissions.md

 | id               | user_id                                       | task_id                                         | permission_type       | creator_user_id                      | date_created                   |
 |------------------|-----------------------------------------------|-------------------------------------------------|-----------------------|--------------------------------------|--------------------------------|
 | id of the record | id of the user that the permission applies to | id of the task that this permission applies to  | permission type/level | id of user who gave this permission  | date this permission was given |

+### Explicit vs. Implicit Permissions

+An **explicit permission** is stored as a record in the database.
+When this explicit permission is to be removed, the record is erased from the table.

+An **implicit permission** is not stored in the database.
+It is gathered from the **closest ancestor** that has in explicit permission.

+**Warning:** this is not the best way to this because there will be no storage of history of actions on permissions.
+This might be something to look into..

 ## Functions On Permissions In The Database